MBrassey/xscreensaver_BlueMatrix/README.md

 <br />

 Start xscreensaver:

     Dash > screensaver

 <br />

-GLMatrix & XMatrix are now Blue instead of Green.
-Untill this option is added officially, compiling this source is the best option i've found for BlueMarix.
+GLMatrix & XMatrix are now updated with Blue symbols instead of Green.
+I'm currently unaware of a better blue colored matrix screensaver for linux.